catppuccin/userstyles/docs/CONTRIBUTING.md

 ### Root Variables

 While writing a userstyle, you may have come across [custom properties / CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), typically wrapped in a `:root` selector.
-We refer to these variables as "root variables", and they are sort of global variables used all across a website.
-For Catppuccin userstyles, we prefer that these variables are themed rather than individual elements.
-As the website likely uses these variables themselves, it saves yourself a lot of work in theming and maintaining the userstyle.
+We refer to these variables as "root variables", and they can be thought of as global variables used all across a website.
+For Catppuccin userstyles, we prefer that these variables are themed (if they exist) rather than individual elements.
+As the website hopefully uses these variables themselves, it saves yourself a lot of work in theming and maintaining the userstyle.

 ### Opinionated Changes